aeckar/usf-cse-resources/reviews/CDA3103_review2.md

 - Recall registers are a small, extremely fast units of memory
     - Store 32-bit values
     - 32 in total
+- Memory addresses are 4 bytes (1 word)
 - Instructions operate on values in registers
     - Follows the form `inst rs, ra1, ...`
         - Instruction ID, register store, register arguments...